 Whether you make this ahead and freeze it, or dash madly through the grocery store on your way to the school nurse … when winter germies come a’callin’, you’ll be the idealized-self, parent-hero of your dreams!

-Like a cozy, comforting hug, this Quick and Easy Chicken Noodle Soup is just what you’ll need to battle the winter chill and all the sniffles that come with it!
+Like a cozy, comforting hug, this easy Chicken Noodle Soup is just what you’ll need to battle the winter chill and all the sniffles that come with it!